CallaRudolph/php-shoeDistribution/README.md

     * Example input: '50'
     * Example output: '$50.00'
 * The user is unable to save a blank entry for store name or shoe brand.
+* The user cannot save a duplicate store name or duplicate shoe brand.
 * A store name and shoe brand are saved with a maximum of thirty characters.

-_wish list:_
-* The user cannot save a duplicate store name or duplicate shoe brand.

 ## MySQL Commands
 The following MySQL commands were entered when creating the database and during testing: